 13) Screen Size of Snow Leopard Virtual machine

 I tried all of them, but nothing worked.
-These kexts made Mac OS X to talk directly to physical sound, network or graphics chipsets, but it’s not possible under desktop virtualization.
-VirtualBox can’t pass signals to physical hardware as it doesn’t support Mac OS X guest officially.
+These kexts help Mac OS to talk directly to physical sound, network or graphics chipsets.
+Since we are using them on a virtual platform, the VirtualBox can’t access the physical hardware as it doesn’t support Mac OS X guest officially.

-I’m happy with this driver as long as I hear some sound and identify it.
+Still, you can visit this sound driver page and install it.
+I’m happy with this driver as long as I can hear some sound from the virtual machine.

 I suggest using it for learning purpose before you buy original hardware and software from Apple.